 Couples who have experienced multiple miscarriages

 Janet offers various nutrition session options to suit your needs.
-All are ideally taken >2 months before IVF or conception but that is not essential.
+All are ideally taken over 2 months before IVF or conception, but that is not essential.
 Sessions are normally every 4-6 weeks.
 All sessions include a plan which details key recommendations and meal ideas.
 At times supplements and further tests are recommended which are an additional cost and also optional:

 Individuals One Off Session – This would be a 90 minute session and provide you with a basic plan to start you on your conception journey.
 Follow up pay as you go appointments would be available should you require more support

 Couples One Off Session – This would be a 2 hour session and provide you both with a basic plan to start you on your conception journey.
 Follow up pay as you go appointments would be available should you require more support.